rohit22/TweetMap-SQSSNS/README.md

 - *pom.xml:* Contains all the dependencies of the project.

 This is a maven project and can directly imported as one using maven and eclipse.
-This is a dynamic web project in eclipse and the war file of it can be easily deployed to a tomcat instance.
+The war file of it can be easily deployed to a tomcat instance.